 Therefore, when starting to take a new medication, check with your doctor and pharmacist that it is safe to drive.

-The RMS must be satisfied that all license holders are medically fit to drive.
+Transport for NSW must be satisfied that all license holders are medically fit to drive.
 A license holder can be directed to have regular medical examinations because of a medical condition.

-Will your doctor notify the RMS?
+Will your doctor notify Transport for NSW?

 Specialised Driver Assessment and Retraining Service